105th Infantry Regiment (United States): Okinawa

 Once the Battle of Saipan was completed, the 105th Infantry Regiment was assigned to garrison the island from 15 to 30 July.
 They then moved to Espiritu Santo for some much needed R&R on 4 September.
 The regiment had slowly begun refilling its ranks with replacement officers and men, but were definitely still understrength and weary by the time they departed for Okinawa on 25 March 1945.
 3-105 was a little better off than their two sister battalions, so they were selected to assault the island of Tsugen Shima.
 In this engagement, on 10 April 1945, the Japanese lost 243 men killed while thirty escaped, and the Americans lost fourteen dead.
 These would be the opening shots of the 105th's involvement in Operation Iceberg.
 The 105th landed on Okinawa on 12 April, and moved to the south where they confronted the Shuri Line.
 The 27th Infantry Division comprised the XXIV Corps' western flank, and the 105th attacked the Japanese strongpoint at Kakazu Ridge, but the attack faltered.
 Here in southern Okinawa, the 105th was mired in mud, torrential rainfall, and static warfare reminiscent of the First World War.
 After pitched fighting across the Shuri Line, the exhausted 27th Infantry Division was relieved by the 1st Marine Division.
 According to one Marine veteran who relieved his Army compatriots; "Boy, they looked like hell coming off that line."

 After suffering heavy casualties at Okinawa, the beleaguered men of the 105th arrived in Japan on 12 September 1945 to serve a garrison role, and the regiment was inactivated on 12 December 1945 when it returned home to the United States.

+Cold War

+The 105th Infantry was reorganized on 4 March 1947 with headquarters at Troy, New York.
+As of 2001, the 1st Battalion was active with headquarters at Schenectady, New York, as an element of the 27th Infantry Brigade (Light).